CautemocSg/ng-ip-address/README.md

 become invalid and gain the `ng-invalid-ip-address` class.
 Valid entries will have `ng-valid-ip-address` class.

+You can also hook to $error with `ipAddress` to utilize ng-messages.

 #### Additional Options

 *Vanilla version does not include additional options.*